Yanxiall/BlogWebDev/README.md

 ### Introduction

-This project develops my personal blog website(www.yanxia.eu), which is what you are  watching.
+This project develops my personal blog website(www.yanxia.eu).
 In this website my personal profile and my project experiences are presented.
 The website development consists of personal blog website and its background administration system development.

 ### Features